Rpriya14/data-analytics-portfolio/Python/README.md

 ---

-## Files
-- .ipynb notebooks uploaded from Google Colab

----

 ## Goal
-To perform end-to-end data analysis using Python and extract business insights from datasets.
+To demonstrate real-world data analysis skills using Python from raw data → insights → visualization.